Appeals judges rule against fund used to provide phone services for rural and low-income people

 NEW ORLEANS — (AP) — Calling it a “misbegotten tax,” a federal appeals court in New Orleans ruled Wednesday that a method the Federal Communications Commission uses to fund telephone service for rural and low-income people and broadband services for schools and libraries is unconstitutional.

 The immediate implications of the 9-7 ruling by the 5th U.S. Circuit Court of Appeals were unclear.
 Dissenting judges said it conflicts with three other circuit courts around the nation.
 The ruling by the full 5th Circuit reverses an earlier ruling by a three-judge panel of the same court and sends the matter back to the FCC for further consideration.
-The matter could eventually be appealed to the Supreme Court.
+A Supreme Court appeal was likely by advocates for media access.

+“The majority’s hostility to the policies underlying the Universal Service Fund is palpable.
+That, plus the bipartisan group of seven dissenters, makes it almost certain that the Supreme Court will agree to hear the issue,” said Andrew Schwartzman, an attorney representing advocacy groups including the Benton Institute for Broadband & Society.

 Programs funded through the USF provide phone service to low-income users and rural healthcare providers and broadband service to schools and libraries.
 “Each program has a laudable objective,” Judge Andrew Oldham, nominated to the 5th Circuit by former President Donald Trump, wrote for the majority.